jojomale/lonesam/notes.md

 - For new Analyzer: when filtering for timelist, could we make it store the time range psd so that applying a different filter does not require reload?
 For the CLI it probably does not matter but for interactive use in ipython/jupyter it might be nice if you don't have to reload everything when you change the timelist.

+- to get metadata from HDF5 files (Interpolator) is it more efficient to access metadata dirctly?

 # Misc
 - https://www.pythonmorsels.com/making-read-only-attribute/#a-property-is-like-an-auto-updating-attribute